trb-a/cumalis-lisp/README.md

     * Only lists are supported for now.
 No vector rules.
     * Only flat patterns are supported.
 No nested patterns.
     * Improper list patterns are not supported.
-  - (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
   - Strings doesn't handle surrogate pairs correctly.
 (Works like Javascript string).
+  - About file library.
+    * char-ready? u8-ready? raise errors for file ports.
+Because Node.js doesn't seem to have any ftell(3) equivalent. read-char read-line etc. may block until complete reading.

+## Notes
+  - (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
   - toReferentialJSON / fromReferentialJSON don't respect "toJSON" property of class instances.
 If you want to include class instances in serialization, please consider other serializers like js-yaml, etc.
+  - exit / emergency-exit does't do process.exit() but throws an Envelope object that isExitEnvelope() returns true, so that users can catch it and  perform proper finalizations.

 ## TODOs / Future plans

   - Better documentation (especially Javascript interfaces more).